Joint ventures spark fears of hidden debt at China property developers

 A new company created to hold Li's group's property interests - Cheung Kong Property Holdings Ltd - says in a stock exchange filing that its adjusted borrowings at the end of 2014 would have been HK$16.8 billion ($2.17 billion).

-That's 11 times higher than the combined debt of HK$1.4 billion reported by the property groups of Cheung Kong (0001.HK) and Hutchison Whampoa 0013.HK, even though Cheung Kong Property Holdings' business was split between those two companies at the time.
+That's 11 times higher than the combined debt of HK$1.4 billion reported by the property groups of Cheung Kong and Hutchison Whampoa, even though Cheung Kong Property Holdings' business was split between those two companies at the time.

 The filing says the difference is due to many joint ventures in China co-held by Cheung Kong and Hutchison that had to be consolidated on the new company's books, as once combined they give the new company a controlling interest.